Status and phase

 No prior systemic therapy for colon cancer.

 a.
-Subjects who received systemic therapy in the neoadjuvant or adjuvant setting may be eligible with approval from the principal investigator.
+Subjects who received systemic therapy in the neoadjuvant or adjuvant setting completed at least 6 months prior to enrollment are eligible.

 Measurable disease per RECIST v1.1.

-Female participants must not be pregnant or breastfeeding and meet at least one of the following conditions:
+People of child-bearing potential must not be pregnant or breast feeding and meet at least one of the following conditions:

-Male participants must practice effective contraceptive methods during the treatment period, unless documentation of infertility exists.
+All participants must practice effective contraceptive methods (refer to section 6.7.1) during the treatment period, unless documentation of infertility exists.

 Expected to survive >3 months per investigator assessment.